 Safety inspections are routinely conducted by facilities and public safety personnel.
-Addition inspections are performed by the Environmental Health and Safety Committee in the laboratory areas, and the Safety Committee in the common areas.
+Additional inspections are performed by the Environmental Health and Safety Committee in all areas of the campus.
 Routine testing is also performed on fire and life safety systems.

 FIREARM POLICY